sensu/sensu-docs-legacy/docs/1.0/enterprise/contact-routing.md

 the knowledge to triage and address the issue.
 Sensu Enterprise contact routing makes it possible to assign checks to specific teams and/or individuals, reducing mean time to response and recovery (MTTR).
-Contact routing works with all of the Sensu Enterprise third-party notification integrations.
+Contact routing works with all of the Sensu Enterprise third-party notification and metric integrations.

 ## How does contact routing work?